 Temptation bundling is a strangely, yet unsurprisingly, simple way to push yourself to achieve more.
 The premise is simple, tie what you want to achieve (but seem to be struggling to do so) with a reward, and get the reward each time you work towards the goal.

-A good example, as demonstrated in this somewhat contradictory post, is your workout.
+A good example, is your workout.
 If you really enjoy listening to audiobooks, but don’t like working out, and your resolution is to workout more frequently – limit your audiobook listening time to the gym.
 If you like your audiobooks enough, it’ll spur you on to actually go workout.

 9. Don’t give in to the critic

 You’re going to have doubters.
 They’re a part of life.
 So why not use them to motivate and encourage you?
-Now okay, it’s probably not best to be striving to achieve something out of spite, but as Collis Ta’eed outlines in his post about achieving more, people will try to bind you to their own self-set limitations.
+Now okay, it’s probably not best to be striving to achieve something out of spite, but as Collis Ta’eed says, people will try to bind you to their own self-set limitations.
 Take their criticism, and tell yourself that you’re not bound by what they’re bound to.
 Go out, make it happen, achieve it.
 Then, when all is said and done, go back to the critic and respectfully tell them of your achievement, and thank them for their help.

 Not only will you have achieved something, but you have the potential to help another being evaluate why they’ve set such limits for themselves.
 It’s a win-win.
 (Plus you can be a little smug, but only a little.)